OCB7D2D/OcbLawnMowing/README.md

 This is the simplest modifier that you should be able to get quite early.
 It will only collect items from grass and bushes, and the yield will be significantly lower than when harvesting by hand/tool.
-You can get a fully functional grass collector from harvesting pristine lawn mowers.
+You can get a fully functional grass collector from harvesting pristine lawn tractors.
 Otherwise you can find or buy the schematics, or unlock Living Off the Land Level 1.

 ### Plant Collector